Ever wondered what to choose at the restaurant when you’re on a low FODMAP* diet? I have the answer for you right here.

 As a starter, have a Caprese salad or an antipasto (avoid artichokes).

-Pasta (gluten-free) with most sauces (marinara, carbonara, pesto (watch the garlic!)) is suitable.
+Pasta (gluten-free and low-FODMAP) with most sauces (marinara, carbonara, pesto (watch the garlic!)) is suitable.

 Grilled meat and poultry, polenta and steamed vegetables are also good choices.

-If you choose a pizza, be sure to ask for a gluten-free crust with tomato sauce and low FODMAP toppings of your choice.
+If you choose a pizza, be sure to ask for a gluten-free crust (and verify that it is also low-FODMAP) with tomato sauce and low FODMAP toppings of your choice.
 Make sure that the chef doesn’t add garlic or onion to the sauce.

 Corn chips, beef or chicken tacos, tamales, tostadas, fajitas, and nachos are good picks.
 Make sure to always check that there’s no onion or garlic.
 It is best to avoid guacamole since avocados are high in FODMAPs.
 Beans and other legumes must also be avoided.